Zolvy/Apple-Music-Electron/README.md

 Apple Music Electron is a desktop app in Pre-Alpha for Windows, macOS, and Linux, allowing customization with themes and plugins for a personalized music experience.

-IF YOU DON'T SIGN YOU IN AUTOMATICALLY RESTART THE APP
+IF YOU DON'T GET REDIRECTED AUTOMATICALLY AFTER LOGIN RESTART THE APP

 [**Documentation (Not finished**)](https://docs.loona.lol/)